2021 Maricopa County presidential ballot audit

-Origins
+Background

 After the 2020 presidential election was called for Biden, Trump and his allies made many allegations of election fraud that were dismissed by numerous state and federal judges, election officials, governors, and government agencies as completely baseless.
 Multiple congressional Republicans, as well as governors and other elected officials, refused to acknowledge Biden's victory.
 The Trump campaign and its allies filed at least 63 lawsuits, including to the Supreme Court, all of which were rejected.
 Trump pressured Republican officials in key states to block the certification of votes.
 Trump also pressured the Justice Department to challenge the election results.
 The Justice Department and Department of Homeland Security found no evidence of significant election fraud.
 Trump's failed efforts preceded the January 6 attack on the U.S. Capitol.

 Trump was only the second Republican presidential nominee to lose Arizona since 1948, losing the state by 10,400 votes.
 This was due almost entirely to Biden carrying Maricopa County, by far the state's largest county (it has over 61 percent of the state's population) by 45,000 votes, the first time a Republican had lost the county in 72 years.
 After the Associated Press and Fox News declared Biden the winner in Arizona as ballot counting continued, Trump and Arizona Republican Party chair Kelli Ward sought to intervene, with Ward sending a text message to a Republican election official to say she had spoken with Trump and "We need you to stop the counting."
 She also asked the official to contact Trump attorney Sidney Powell, adding, "I know you don't want to be remembered as the guy who led the charge to certify a fraudulent election."

 In Maricopa County, no discrepancies had been found in either a hand count audit on November 4, 2020, nor in an additional physical hand recount of 47,000 ballots (2% of election-day ballots plus 5,000 early voting ballots) conducted from November 7 through November 9, 2020.
 On February 23, 2021, Maricopa County announced that forensic audits of their vote tabulation equipment by two independent auditors accredited by the federal Election Assistance Commission had found no irregularities.
+At the State Senate Judiciary Committee's hearing on December 14, 2020, the Republican Chairman of Maricopa County's Board of Supervisors testified with the County's Elections Director and state officials from the Attorney General's Election Integrity Unit.
+They all testified there was no evidence that Joe Biden's win was achieved by fraud, manipulation or tampering.
+The County's Elections Director further noted that the vote-counting machines aced every test.